PureKrome/SimpleTestcontainers.xUnit.v3/README.md

 [Testcontainers](https://dotnet.testcontainers.org/) are a great way to test your code that depends on a database.
 It can also be slow with the common xUnit pattern of using a "Test Collection" which means each test in that 'collection' is sequential.
-It's also annoying to creating lots of xUnit ceremony to make multiple collections.
+It's also annoying when creating lots of xUnit ceremony when making multiple collections.
-Finally, it's frustrating that multiple tests hitting the same Database can cause the tests to be brittle.
+Finally, it's frustrating that multiple tests hitting the **same Database** can cause the tests to be brittle.

 **This library aims to make it simple to test your code that depends on a database:**

-- ✅ A single database per test class.
+- ✅ A single database per (xUnit) test class.
 - ✅ Tests are now isolated from each other.
 - ⚡ The entire test run can be faster because they now run in parallel (based off xUnit's [Test Collections concept](https://xunit.net/docs/running-tests-in-parallel#parallelism-in-test-frameworks))